-“Previously, I reviewed the Kapten Waverider 490 powered by a 40hp Titan outboard.
+“Previously, I reviewed the Waverider 490 powered by a 40hp Titan outboard.
 In the seas off Mooloolaba the Waverider’s radical hull – with its remarkable similarity to the successful features of the very well received Kapten Boat Collar – proved itself as a soft riding straight tracking craft with enormous potential.

-Kapten Boats, with Pat Jones at the helm, have advanced to the point where overall finish is of a high standard throughout, the interior layout suited to a wide application of fishing pursuits and there’s a choice of several models available for buyers.
+Waverider Boats, with Pat Jones at the helm, have advanced to the point where overall finish is of a high standard throughout, the interior layout suited to a wide application of fishing pursuits and there’s a choice of several models available for buyers.

 It’s all about the Hull

-The basic Kapten 610 Centre Console – X Waverider’s hull’s design concept remains virtually unchanged from the earlier Waverider 490.
+The basic Waverider 610 Centre Console – Waverider’s hull’s design concept remains virtually unchanged from the earlier Waverider 490.
 The 610’s hull, constructed from 4mm plate throughout featured a central, quite fine, entry section nestled within a pair of steeply reversed and quite massive outer chines.
 It’s a three section affair, but it certainly works!

 In practise the fine entry reduces impact against waves or chop while the tunnels created by the large external chines have a significant input on performance due to the amount of air being trapped under them while under way.